Archive for Financial News – Page 58

 Metals Strength Scores COT Chart

-COT Strength Scores (a normalized measure of Speculator positions over a 3-Year range, from 0 to 100 where above 80 is Extreme-Bullish and below 20 is Extreme-Bearish) showed that Silver (79 percent) and Steel (73 percent) lead the metals markets this week.
+COT Strength Scores (a normalized measure of Speculator positions over a 3-Year range, from 0 to 100 where above 80 is Extreme-Bullish and below 20 is Extreme-Bearish) showed that Silver (95 percent) and Platinum (76 percent) lead the metals markets this week.
+Palladium (71 percent) comes in as the next highest in the weekly strength scores.

 Strength Statistics: